Privacy Policy

 We use this information to:

-• Allow you to access and use the Service by verifying your identity and storing your classroom data and Student Data.
+• Allow you to access and use the Service by verifying your identity and storing your account and lesson management data.

 • Provide support to teachers and school administrators.